 Auto Advanced Matching makes it much more accurate.
 Once you’ve turned Auto Advanced Matching on, Facebook can use data you’ve collected on your website (like email addresses) to find lookalike audiences across their user base.

 Additionally, Auto Advanced Matching adds more data parameters to each action, and each person tracked, so tracking is far more accurate than other solutions.
-This helps you manage your campaigns better and usually results in significantly better return on advertising spend (ROAS) because you can more accurately pinpoint where your results are coming from.
+This helps you manage your campaigns better and usually results in a significantly better return on advertising spend (ROAS) because you can more accurately pinpoint where your results are coming from.

 Facebook’s simplified campaign structure is a template for how to scale your Facebook advertising quickly and seamlessly.